Banking at Walmart: GoBank 2023 Review

-A new form of banking is about to hit the market, as discount retailer Walmart teams up with Green Dot, purveyor of prepaid debit cards.
+A discount retailer Walmart teamed up with Green Dot, purveyor of prepaid debit cards.
 Doing business as GoBank, the banking hybrid brings Walmart into financial services for its customer base.
 Green Dot expands from its key products of prepaid cards, which function like debit cards and are branded under the Green Dot name, and as Walmart gift cards.

 The 'unbanked' and 'underbanked'

 GoBank will cater mainly to underserved young and lower-income households who shun traditional banks.
 The FDIC estimates there are 30 million so-called "unbanked" and "underbanked" households in the country.

 Available exclusively on Walmart’s shelves, GoBank provides customers with access to FDIC-insured checking accounts and debit cards, accepted throughout the MasterCard network.
 GoBank doesn't charge overdraft fees, minimum balance fees or monthly fees with qualifying direct deposits of $500 or more.
 And new members don't face traditional credit checks.
 The card is available nationwide.

 “Many so-called ‘free’ checking accounts aren’t really free because they have high overdraft fees.
 In fact, a recent study showed some Americans paying $260 per year in overdraft fees,” said Steve Streit, founder of Green Dot.
 “No other checking account makes it this easy and affordable to manage your everyday finances.

 A GoBank starter kit is available at Walmart stores for $2.95, and members are able to manage their account from Walmart locations, thousands of fee-free ATMs, on their smartphone or their computer.
 Smartphones have become the center of financial services as companies exploit technology that could help them reach millions of people at a fraction of the cost of traditional banking.